 The final exam was of average difficulty.
 There were 60 multiple-choice questions and some short answering questions.
 All of the questions came from the lecture notes, so if you memorized the materials well enough, the exam would be pretty simple.

 Not much more to say about the class.
 If you enjoy eating, drinking, cooking, and science, take this course.

-Enjoy Coffee with Palpitation and Insomnia – The Decaffeination Process
+Enjoy Coffee without Palpitation and Insomnia – The Decaffeination Process